The Zika Virus: The Facts We Need to Know

 The Zika Virus and Pregnancy

-Zika virus can be spread from a pregnant woman to her fetus, and has been linked to a serious birth defect of the brain called microcephaly in babies of mothers who had Zika virus while pregnant.
+Zika virus can be spread from a pregnant woman to her fetus, and has been linked to a serious birth defect of the brain called microcephaly.
 The CDC recommends special precautions for pregnant women, and suggests pregnant women should consider delaying travel to areas with Zika.

-Since May of last year, Brazil has experienced a serious outbreak of Zika.
-There has also been an increase in the number of infants born with microcephaly.
-Although there is increasing evidence of a link between Zika and microcephaly, the CDC points out that we do not know if these babies’ microcephaly is a result of their mothers’ Zika virus infection during pregnancy.
-Microcephaly can also be caused by other factors.
+In 2015 and 2016, the Americas experienced a serious outbreak of Zika.
+There was also an increase in the number of infants born with microcephaly.
+Although there is increasing evidence of a link between Zika and microcephaly, the CDC points out that we do not know if these babies’ microcephaly is a result of their mothers’ Zika virus infection during pregnancy because microcephaly can also be caused by other factors.

 Here’s What We (Still) Don’t Know

-- If a pregnant woman is infected, how will the virus affect her pregnancy?
+- How will the virus affect her pregnancy if a pregnant woman is infected?
 We don’t know how likely it is (or is not) that Zika will pass to her fetus.

-- If the fetus is infected, we’re not sure how likely it is (or is not) that the fetus will develop birth defects.
+- Will the fetus develop birth defects after being infected with the virus?
 We’re not sure when in pregnancy the infection might cause harm to the fetus.